Electoral threshold: Number of wasted votes

 Electoral thresholds can produce a spoiler effect, similar to that in the first-past-the-post voting system, in which minor parties unable to reach the threshold take votes away from other parties with similar ideologies.
 Fledgling parties in these systems often find themselves in a vicious circle: if a party is perceived as having no chance of meeting the threshold, it often cannot gain popular support; and if the party cannot gain popular support, it will continue to have little or no chance of meeting the threshold.
 As well as acting against extremist parties, it may also adversely affect moderate parties if the political climate becomes polarized between two major parties at opposite ends of the political spectrum.
 In such a scenario, moderate voters may abandon their preferred party in favour of a more popular party in the hope of keeping the even less desirable alternative out of power.

 On occasion, electoral thresholds have resulted in a party winning an outright majority of seats without winning an outright majority of votes, the sort of outcome that a proportional voting system is supposed to prevent.
-For instance, the Turkish AKP won a majority of seats with less than 50% of votes in three consecutive elections (2002, 2007 and 2011).
+For instance, the Turkish AKP won a majority of seats with less than 50 percent of votes in three consecutive elections (2002, 2007 and 2011).
 In the 2013 Bavarian state election, the Christian Social Union failed to obtain a majority of votes, but nevertheless won an outright majority of seats due to a record number of votes for parties which failed to reach the threshold, including the Free Democratic Party (the CSU's coalition partner in the previous state parliament).
-In Germany in 2013 15.7% voted for a party that did not meet the 5% threshold.
+In Germany in 2013 15.7 percent voted for a party that did not meet the five percent threshold.

 In contrast, elections that use the ranked voting system can take account of each voter's complete indicated ranking preference.
 For example, the single transferable vote redistributes first preference votes for candidates below the threshold.
 This permits the continued participation in the election by those whose votes would otherwise be wasted.
 Minor parties can indicate to their supporters before the vote how they would wish to see their votes transferred.
 The single transferable vote is a proportional voting system designed to achieve proportional representation through ranked voting in multi-seat (as opposed to single seat) organizations or constituencies (voting districts).
 Ranked voting systems are widely used in Australia and Ireland.
 Other methods of introducing ordinality into an electoral system can have similar effects.